morganoleary/Fine-Furnishings/README.md

 - There are some styling issues between device sizes that have not been fixed as I ran out of time for submission.
 - On the checkout page, the Stripe card input is not styled correctly and I struggled to find a solution as I did not want the background to be the dark red but a card instead to match the rest of the form fields.
 This will be fixed in future developments.
 - On the checkout page, the order summary is below the payment input on mobile screens.
 In future, the order summary will come before the user can submit a payment.
+- The python validatore showed quite a few errors of missing spaces and unexpected indentations, however I don't believe these things are actually meant to be updated?
+Documented in the Validator testing portion above.
+There were a few lines of code that were marked as too long, but as the lines contain functions and class strings, to my knowledge, there is no simple fix for this.
+In future I will look further in these lines marked "too long" and will learn how to negate the warning.
+Due to time constraints, I did not have enough time to fix these for submission.

 </details>